Newest mask favorite is this one. (September 2020) I also made some modifications and include how to make the pocket for the aluminum strip.

 AKA, the so-called “Olson Mask“.
-Patterns above are Craft Passion (lower) and Crafty Quilter (above).
+Patterns above are Craft Passion (animal face, lower) and Crafty Quilter (black and white, above).
 More links are listed below.

 Accordion, or pleated, Mask

 You all know what this looks like.
 Deaconness Hospital has a good tutorial.